h294liu/h294liu.github.io/join.md

 We are seeking a highly motivated PhD student to join our research group  starting in **September 2025**.
 The successful candidate will have the opportunity to work on research topics focused on hydrologic modeling and prediction. <br>

 **Desired Qualifications:** Students with the following experience and skills are particularly encouraged to apply:
-- Hydrologic modeling and forecasting
+- Hydrologic modeling/forecasting
-- Analysis of extreme hydrologic events (floods and droughts)
+- Analysis of extreme hydrologic events (floods/droughts)
 - Climate change impact assessment
 - Advanced skills in mathematics and programming
 - Proficiency in handling large datasets and high-performance computing